Your Gift DOUBLES to Help Deliver Hope and Joy!

 Jim: Well, we’re gonna get into some of the stories, but Jean, I wanted to turn to you and just, uh, tick off a few things that caught your attention as you and I read the book.

-Jean: Well, there are many things. (laughs) I mean, there’s like 10 things, but I’ll just mention the, the love, the overwhelming and boundless love that people experience from Jesus.
-That it’s a love that’s so incredibly full of warmth and grace and, and people describe it as being fully known and fully loved.
-And it’s, it’s something they feel, they just feel it permeating them and, and coming through Jesus.
-Uh, the light, you just mentioned that as well, the light in heaven, the beaming brilliant radiant light coming from and through Jesus and, and that Jesus and God the father literally light up heaven.
-And that people describe their senses as being so much more than what they have on earth.
-It’s so amplified.
+Jean: I mean, there’s probably 10 things, but I’ll just mention the, the love, the overwhelming and boundless love that people experience from Jesus.
+That it’s a love that’s so incredibly full of warmth and grace and, and people describe it as being fully known and fully loved and it’s, it’s something they feel.
+They just feel it permeating them and, and coming through Jesus.
+Uh, the light, you just mentioned that as well, the light in Heaven.
+The beaming, brilliant, radiant light coming from and through Jesus and, and the… Jesus and God the Father literally light up Heaven and that people describe their senses as being so much more than what they have on Earth.
+It’s so amplifying.

-Jim: That grabbed me too.
+Jim: That grabbed me, too.

 Jean: Yes.

-Jim: And it, it was like, you could see 10 feet or a hundred miles.
+Jim: I- i- it was like you could see 10 feet or 100 miles.

 Jean: Yes.

-John B.: Yeah.
-And that’s another great example, you know, the commonalities like of the descriptors, you know, I wrote about, you know, probably 12 to 15 of the commonalities typically, but they’re actually, I categorized over 40 descriptors of this place and what these people said across the globe and I actually matched them to what the Bible says and I’ve got verses for all, but two.
+John B.: … of this place and what these people said across the globe.
+And I actually matched them to what the Bible says and I’ve got verses for all but two.

 Jim: Wow.